Alert: Notifications at reduced capacity during COVID-19 restrictions

-Encouraging workers to feedback on health and safety risks has led to some innovative ideas for improvement on Beef + Lamb New Zealand Deputy Director Andrew Morrison’s farm.
+Encouraging workers to feedback on health and safety risks has led to some innovative ideas for improvement on Beef + Lamb New Zealand Chairman Andrew Morrison’s farm.

-“Someone once told me an old saying: ‘there are more people killed in the jungle by mosquitoes than by tigers,’” says farmer and agribusiness director Andrew Morrison.
+“Someone once told me an old saying: ‘there are more people killed in the jungle by mosquitoes than by tigers,’” says farmer and agribusiness chairman Andrew Morrison.

 “This has stuck with me whilst addressing health and safety on our farms.
 In no way am I downplaying the tragedy of workplace deaths on farms but it is also important to delve into the data and examine the mosquito bites – the injuries on farms as opposed to fatalities.”